All Ceylon United Motor Workers' Union: Hartal

-On the eve of the "Hartal" (or 'general strike'), on 11 August 1953, the South-Western Bus Company workers came to a strike decision and its owner, Mr Cyril de Zoysa, stated to union representatives that he left his employees free to act as they thought best.
+On the eve of the "Hartal" (or 'general strike'), on 11 August 1953, the South-Western Bus Company workers came to a strike decision and its owner, Cyril de Zoysa, stated to union representatives that he left his employees free to act as they thought best.
 It thereby became certain that the biggest bus operator in Sri Lanka would not function on 12 August.
 The news about the SW Bus Co had been sent to other bus lines by LSSP leaflets the same evening.

 However, certain bus owners announced of that they would run their buses, whatever the situation.
 The general public, among whom they were anyway not very popular, directed their anger against these defiant owners.
 This was especially true of the Gamini Bus Co Ltd and the High Level Road Bus Co Ltd. Their buses were stopped, stoned, and smashed by the angered people.
 Their principal routes were then blocked at numerous points with felled trees, so that even a military escort could not get their buses through.
-It was not for several that these companies could resume their normal services.
+It was not for several days that these companies could resume their normal services.
 On the other hand, the South Western Bus Company was able to resume most of its services promptly after 12 August.
-Their routes had not been unduly blocked; their vehicles had largely escaped damage.
+Their routes had not been unduly blocked, and their vehicles had largely escaped damage.